 Assigned Duties of the Teacher Candidates

 • Delegate certain routine but essential responsibilities to the teacher candidate at the onset of the experience.
-Assign small group instruction or short teaching tasks such as opening exercises, parts of lessons, etc.
+Assign additional instructional teaching assignments/classes as are appropriate in accordance with the readiness of the teacher candidate.

 Instructional Planning by Teacher Candidates